Salem Could Be Losing Its Halloween Carnival

-Salem, Massachusetts has been home to the Halloween carnival, Haunted Happenings, since 2005, but this year the city purchased “carnival lot” at 289 Derby St. to transform the location into a waterfront park.
-A proposal has been put forth, requesting to move the Haunted Happenings Halloween carnival to Riley Plaza; however due to a rule set in 1970, City Councilors have yet to decide if this can be allowed, meaning Haunted Happenings is still up in the air for 2018, reports Salem News.
+Salem, Massachusetts has been home to the Halloween carnival Haunted Happenings since 2005, but this year the city purchased the “carnival lot” at 289 Derby St. to transform the location into a waterfront park.
+A proposal has been put forth, requesting to move the Haunted Happenings Halloween carnival to Riley Plaza.
+However, due to a rule set in 1970, City Councilors have yet to decide if this can be allowed, meaning Haunted Happenings is still up in the air for 2018, reports Salem News.

 The 1970s rule that is getting in the way of relocating the carnival to Riley Plaza states that carnivals are banned from the Plaza.
 This happened due to years of “sketchy and less organized” ventures using Riley Plaza and causing numerous problems in the 1960s.
 Despite the rule being decades old and the fact that Haunted Happenings is seen by many as extremely important to Salem’s Halloween celebration, a quick sampling of the councilors from the City Council showed more either have their concerns or outright reject the notion altogether.
-This seems to mimic and match public opinion, since most that have come forward so far oppose the idea by citing various safety issues and the loss of parking space.
+This seems to mimic and match public opinion since most that have come forward so far oppose the idea by citing various safety issues and the loss of parking space.

 No alternative location has publicly surfaced, making it seem as though the carnival’s existence for the 2018 Halloween celebration is not likely.
-Should an alternate location be brought up, even that suggestion would need to be voted on and put into effect by the end of September, before a carnival could officially be approved, as the Salem News explained.
+Should an alternate location be brought up, it would still need to be voted on and put into effect by the end of September for the carnival to take place, as the Salem News explained.
 Two meetings are scheduled for September, but neither address the Haunted Happenings carnival or Riley Plaza.

 Some believe that not having a carnival on Halloween spells bad juju.
 To understand why, one must be familiar with the history of Salem, Halloween, tourism, and violence.
 Haunted Happenings is often seen as a transformative event for downtown Salem.
 The influx of tourism to the city truly began in 1990, and the city was struggling to cope until around 2010.
 The draw of tourism put the city in a tight spot while they tried to control the increasingly large crowds flocking to the city on Halloween night.

-In 1996, more than 20,000 people backed up downtown Salem, cars blocking Route 128 and preventing a commute to nearby communities, cites Salem News.
+In 1996, more than 20,000 people backed up downtown Salem with cars blocking Route 128 and preventing a commute to nearby communities, cites Salem News.
 By 1999 the city was seeing more than 100,000 tourists.
-One reveler told journalists that ever year was getting “harder” to deal with.
+One reveler told journalists that every year was getting “harder” to deal with.

 “Every year people get crazier and crazier, and it’s harder and harder to find a place to park and a place to relieve yourself.”